This post contains affiliate links.

 Need some other ideas for mocktails the kids in your life will enjoy?
 My daughter LOVES my tropical piña colada mocktail, and these grape mocktails may have been designed for Halloween time, but they're delicious any time of year!

-Dress it up!
-To really take this mocktail for kids over the top, dress it up with some garnish.
-Maraschino cherries, slices of orange, a wedge of fresh pineapple, or a spring of fresh mint are all great options.
+To really take this mocktail for kids over the top, dress it up with some garnish!
+Maraschino cherries, slices of orange, or a wedge of fresh pineapple are all great options.

-Grab the fun glasses and straws for this drink.
-My kiddo loves hers in a rocks glass or one of the small wine glasses we got from a tasting room stop years ago.
+Grab the fun glasses and straws for this drink!
+My kiddo loves hers in a rocks glass or one of the small wine glasses my husband and I got from a tasting room stop.

 What to Serve with Kid-Friendly Mocktails